 From there, Dunn was unstoppable.
 She had multiple top ten hits including "Love Someone Like Me," "Only When I Love" and "Strangers Again" from her Cornerstone album.
 She received two Grammy nominations for "Daddy's Hands": Best Female Country Vocal Performance and Best Country Song.
 On the strength of "Daddy's Hands," she was also named Academy of Country Music's Top New Female Vocalist for 1986 and won the Country Music Association's Horizon Award.

 The hits just kept on coming.
 She released another top ten hit, "That's What Your Love Does to Me," in 1988 from her Across The Rio Grande album.
 The singer-songwriter had her first number one hit with "Are You Ever Gonna Love Me" and followed that up with "There Goes My Heart Again", which topped out at fourth on the charts.
 Both songs were off her third album, The Blue Rose of Texas, which was her first release on Warner Bros.
 Records.

 Dunn also began partnering up with other country music stars like Kenny Rogers, Joe Diffie, and Michael Martin Murphey.
 By 1990 Dunn had released her fourth album, Heart Full of Love, and scored her second number one hit with the second release from the album, "You Really Had Me Going".

 A greatest hits album followed in 1991, entitled Milestones: Greatest Hits.
 Dunn released a few more albums throughout the 90s (Getting it Dunn, Life and Love and All the Stages, Leave One Bridge Standing) before transitioning from performer to host.
 A former DJ in college, Dunn joined the country music radio station WWWW in Detroit, Michigan as the station's morning show host.
 Then, from 1999 to 2002 Dunn co-hosted Opry Backstage on The Nashville Network.

 In 2003, Dunn released her final record, a gospel album entitled Full Circle.
-She then announced she was retiring from country music to pursue her other passion, painting.
+She then announced that she was retiring from country music to pursue her other passion, painting.
 Dunn moved to New Mexico and began painting landscapes, like her mother.